patrikhuber/superviseddescent/README.md

 superviseddescent is a C++11 implementation of the supervised descent method, which is a generic algorithm to perform optimisation of arbitrary functions.

+The library contains an implementation of the _Robust Cascaded Regression_ facial landmark detection and features a pre-trained detection model.

 There are two main advantages compared to traditional optimisation algorithms like gradient descent, L-BFGS and the like:
 * The function doesn't have to be differentiable.
 It works with arbitrary functions, for example with the HoG operator (which is a non-differentiable function)
 * It might be better at reaching a global optimum - give it a try!